The Philippines Data Privacy Act of 2012

 - The scope and nature of the said breach.

 - The personal data that was possibly involved in the said breach.

 - The measures that were taken by the entity who experienced the data breach to address said data breach.

 - The measures that have been taken to reduce the impact and harm of said data breach.

 - The representative of the personal information controller involved in the data breach, including their contact information or details.

 - Any remedies or assistance that data subjects will be provided relating to a data breach.

 The penalties for violating the act

 The Philippines Data Privacy Act of 2012 provides separate legal penalties for various violations, which can include both monetary fines as well as jail time.
 For example, separate counts exist under the law for the unauthorized processing, processing for unauthorized purposes, improper disposal, negligent access, intentional breaches, the concealment of a data breach involving sensitive personal information, malicious disclosure, and unauthorized disclosure in relation to personal data.
 Any combination of the actions listed above can result in a prison term ranging from 3 to 6 years, as well as a monetary fine ranging from $20,000 to $100,000.
-Moreover, as stated above, the law also granted Filipino citizens the right to private action in regards to the law.
+Moreover, as stated above, the law also granted Filipino citizens the right to private action in regard to the law.

-As online commerce and in turn communication continues to become a pivotal factor in the lives of citizens around the world, the Philippines Data Privacy Act is another iteration of the comprehensive data privacy laws that have been passed in recent years.
+As online commerce and in turn, communication continues to become a pivotal factor in the lives of citizens around the world, the Philippines Data Privacy Act is another iteration of the comprehensive data privacy laws that have been passed in recent years.
 Due to the expansion of various business sectors within the country in the last decade, such legislation is undoubtedly needed.
 With the law, Filipino citizens can rest assured that they have the right to protect the personal information that they share with individuals and business entities.